Destination guide

 What vaccinations do I need for Zambia?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need at a short consultation.
+These recommendations are a general guide based on UK travel-health advice from TravelHealthPro (UKHSA/NaTHNaC).
+Whether you're heading for South Luangwa, the Lower Zambezi or Victoria Falls, we'll confirm exactly what you need at a short consultation.

 Plan ahead